Our 33 best bad weather ideas for Switzerland

 A small herb garden for the balcony is surprisingly easy to make.
 All you need are some cardboard cups or other containers, some soil and some herb seeds that you can get at specialty stores.
 And since plants need water to grow, as we all know, maybe rain has its place today?

-As you can see, even when the weather is bad, there are plenty of opportunities for you to keep yourself and your family busy.
-Choose your favorite activity and show the weather that you are not impressed.
+As you can see, even in bad weather, there are plenty of opportunities for you to keep busy.
+Choose your favorite activity for your bad weather program and show the rain, fog or storm that you're not impressed.

 Because the sun will surely shine again.